 I’m an experienced science communicator with an extensive scientific training background.
 I recently left academia for the much more lucrative field of science writing and journalism.
 I’m currently an editorial assistant at the International Arts + Mind Lab at Johns Hopkins’ Brain Science Institute and a freelance science writer.
 You can find my resume here.

 I graduated with a Ph.D. in Neuroscience from Johns Hopkins University, where I investigated how the cerebellum - a brain structure traditionally thought of solely involved with movement - interacts with the auditory system.
 In a previous life, I studied Neurobiology at Harvard, where I conducted honors thesis research on the effects of antidepressants on fighting fruit flies.
 Prior to entering graduate school, I was a Visiting Scientist at the Max Planck Institute for Neurobiology on a scholarship from the German Academic Exchange Service.

 I am the proud co-founder of the Johns Hopkins Science Policy Group - check out the great work they are doing in science advocacy and policy!

-In my spare time, I like to play with my (roommate’s) dog and climb rock-like structures.
+In my spare time, I like to play board games and with my cats (though not simultaneously) and climb rock-like structures.

 I once caught a pigeon with my bare hands.